In Bolivia, we're working on HIV advocacy to help protect marginalised communities from discrimination, and sharing vital prevention information.

 IDH has successfully lobbied the Bolivian government to ensure non-discrimination in healthcare and non-discrimination on the grounds of sexual orientation and gender identity within the country’s constitution.
 In 2017, they set up, together with the Public Ombudsman, a Community Human Rights Observatory to monitor, report and prevent human rights violations against marginalised groups when accessing health services.

-- More than 39,000 people with HIV prevention activities.
+- 600 marginalised people with HIV prevention programmes.

 Will you help us end aids?